Skip Global navigation and goto content

 A lot of STDs don't have any symptoms so getting tested is the only way to know for sure.

+The real deal on STDs and testing is simple.
 The good news is that the health effects of STDs can be treated.
-Many STDs are even curable.
-But if you leave an STD untreated it's easier to spread to others and there could be more serious health consequences down the road.
+Many STDs are curable, but if you leave an STD untreated it's easier to spread to others and there could be more serious health consequences down the road.

-• Pain or unusual discomfort during sex.
+• Pain or unusual discomfort during sex

-• Dark urine, loose light-colored stools and a yellowing of the whites of the eyes and skin.
+• Dark urine, loose light-colored stools, and a yellowing of the whites of the eyes and skin

 Our STD Clinical Team provides the following services: